nrs-org/novelslop/content/vol_01/chap_16.typ

   start to finish, but she could find no chance to talk.

   Though, it seemed like the current topic was facing a roadblock, as the conversation in front of her was showing signs of slowing down.
-Realizing that a chance like this might never come, she gather all of her courage to speak.
+Like a shooting star that only came once, she gather all of her courage to speak, not to miss this valuable chance.

   "Uhm...
 On the first day, I saw someone like Hina-senpai running on the tracks..."
 Mona stuttered, "But it seemed like she was crying back there...